DerRobert-28/RobertsMod/README.md

 - Mainly decorative blocks of miscellaneous Minecraft mods and versions.
 - Buildable with MCreator
+- How to use:
-- Usable with Minecraft Forge 1.20.1
+  - Install Minecraft Forge 1.20.1
+  - Download the archive " Robert's Mod.jar".
+  - Put it in the Minecraft mods folder.
+  - Have fun!

 ## Recent version